JOHN 15

 The conclusion of the matter

-With these things in mind we may return to the phrase “Every branch in Me that beareth not fruit He taketh away”, knowing that whatever the “taking away” of the unfruitful branches means, it cannot mean loss of salvation.
+With these things in mind we may return to the phrase “Every branch in me that beareth not fruit he taketh away”, knowing that whatever the “taking away” of the unfruitful branches means, it cannot mean loss of salvation.

+It would be profitable to inform ourselves of the main features of the growing of grapes, for the Lord is using a true-to-life illustration to put over His doctrine.
 There is a collection of manuscripts called the Oxyrhynchus Papyri, dated around AD 280, in which features of ancient life were detailed.
 Parchment No. 1631 is a contract for labour in a vineyard.
 It begins with the post-harvest pruning of the vines, and states that management of the vineyard began with “pruning, transport of leaves, throwing them outside the mud walls”.
 Following this the workers were committed to “planting as many vine-stems as are necessary, digging, hoeing round the vines and surrounding them with trenches”.
 The planting of stems refers to reproduction of grape-vines, and this would be done during dormancy, using materials taken from the plants during pruning.
 We shall think of this in connection with verse 4.
-The contract continues, “…the remaining operations after those mentioned above, consisting of breaking up of the ground, picking off shoots, keeping the vines well tended, disposition of them, removal of shoots, needful thinnings of foliage”.
+The contract continues, “the remaining operations after those mentioned above, consisting of breaking up of the ground, picking off shoots, keeping the vines well tended, disposition of them, removal of shoots, needful thinning of foliage”.

 Another source of information is found in the writings of Pliny.
 He wrote in his ‘Natural History’: “Thus there are two kinds of main branches; the shoot which comes out of the timber and promises fruit for the next year is called a leafy shoot or else, when it is above the scar (caused by tying the branch to the trellis), a fruit-bearing shoot, whereas the other kind of shoot that springs from a year-old branch is always a fruit-bearer.
 There is also left underneath the cross-bar a shoot called the keeper- this is a young branch not longer than three buds, which will provide wood next year if the vine’s luxurious growth has used itself up- and another shoot next to it, the size of a wart, called the pilferer is also left, in case the keeper-shoot should fail”.
 Pliny also wrote that after harvest the fruiting branches are cut off, for they are not needed next year.